 RENT A BIKE, SUP OR KAYAK: Scoot and Paddle

-Open every day from Memorial Day to Labor Day, Scoot and Paddle invited you to join a group paddle or rent a kayak, SUP, or bike to use on your own.
-Most popular are the Full Moon Paddles, Fireworks Paddle, Singles Night, Eco Tours, Stand-Up Paddleboard Yoga, Paddle and beach yoga events, Scoot Scavenger Hunt and more available throughout the summer – so if you’re planning to join any of these, it’s best to RSVP.
-Bike rentals are reasonable – $12 per hour or $35 for the whole day.
+Open every day from Memorial Day to Labor Day, Scoot and Paddle invites you to join a group paddle or rent a kayak, SUP, or bike to use on your own.
+Most popular are the Full Moon Paddles, Fireworks Paddle, Singles Night, Eco Tours, Stand-Up Paddleboard Yoga, Paddle and beach yoga events, Scoot Scavenger Hunt, and more available throughout the summer.
+Best to RSVP.

 CHECK OUT: Gulf Beach